Azure/acs-demos/docs/olympics/intro.md

 This section de3scribes random ideas about how the ganme might develop.

   1. Equipment cards - these give characters specials boosts, for example, running shoes might increase speed by 1 point.
 FOr pole vault challenge there may be a special pole that gives +1 dexterity.
+Equipment is awarded when a players wins, for example, 10 wins may allow player to draw one equipment card.